Skip to content

 Tricep Head Emphasized:

-Crossbody pressdowns will work your long head as there is shoulder adduction and your lateral head.
-This is another interesting exercise as it allows for resistance from a different angle.
+Crossbody pressdowns will work your long head (due to shoulder adduction) and your lateral head.
+The cross-body angle is what makes this one feel so different from a standard pressdown.

 How to do resistance band tricep concentration extensions: